-James started his professional accounting experience shortly after being admitted into the University of Iowa Honors Program and completing an Honors course in Intro to Financial Accounting taught by the director of the Masters in Accountancy Program (MAc).
-Based on his performance in the Honors section he was sent a letter by the Accounting Department Chair recommending he highly consider pursuing a major in accounting.
-He found the course work both challenging and enjoyable, so he consulted with the MAc Director, and other accounting major students.
-However, he still harbored concerns about the long-term demand for accounting professionals.
-Through these insightful conversations, James discovered a promising trend—an ever-increasing demand for skilled accounting professionals.
-Notably, he learned that University of Iowa’s graduating accounting majors had achieved a remarkable 100% employment rate, securing full-time positions.
-This statistic resonated deeply with James, as he was funding his own education and sought assurance that his chosen field would offer ample opportunities for his future career.
-He was fortunate, and those opportunities presented themselves sooner than he had ever imagined.
+Years later, after being admitted into the University of Iowa Honors Program and completing an Honors course in Intro to Financial Accounting taught by the director of the Masters in Accountancy Program (MAc), that early calling crystallized into a clear career path.
+Based on his performance in the Honors section, he received a letter from the Accounting Department Chair recommending he pursue a major in accounting.
+He found the coursework both challenging and enjoyable, consulting with the MAc Director and other accounting students about the profession’s future.
+However, James quickly realized that while most of his fellow students were drawn to accounting’s job security and employment guarantees, he was driven by a mission to protect entrepreneurs from the devastating mistakes he had witnessed.
+Learning that University of Iowa’s graduating accounting majors achieved a remarkable 100% employment rate provided the career security assurance he needed while funding his own education, but more importantly, it confirmed he could build a sustainable practice dedicated to serving those who risk everything to build something meaningful.
+Those opportunities to serve presented themselves sooner than he had ever imagined.

 One day while talking with accounting students in Pat’s Diner inside the Tippie College of Business about his hobbies (Computers, Gaming, CryptoCurrency), and his entrepreneurial adventures (eBay, Virtual Goods) he got introduced to a couple of students who had started a consulting business called Launch Services at the Bedell Entrepreneurship Learning Laboratory (BELL).
 They needed someone who could assist with bookkeeping, but they also wanted someone to help with accounting systems implementation for potential business clients.
 They only had grant money to hire one individual but had about five people interested.
 With the help of the BELL advisors, they created a test for their applicants by creating a fake QuickBooks Online (QBO) company, entering sales, receipt data, owner distributions, and payroll data.
 They created 5 copies and gave access to each applicant a QBO company file.
 James spent 12 hours finalizing the financials and wrote to them how he would record the company distributions and payroll.
 They reviewed the results with the BELL advisors, and he got the job.